iamroshel/phase-2-congrats-on-completing/README.md

-# Congratulations on Completing Phase 2!
+# Congratulations on Completing Phase 2! c

 Congratulations on finishing Phase 2 of Flatiron School's Software Engineering Program!
 In this phase, you built upon your understanding of JavaScript